 Custody and Divorce Implications.
 If you are in the middle of divorce proceedings and/or have children, a domestic violence record will be used against you to the benefit of your spouse.

 Also keep in mind that if you live with the person who is also the "victim," a protection order will be placed against you almost immediately before you even have a chance to defend yourself.
 With a protection order in place, you cannot return to your home or be within a certain vicinity as the accused.

 We will use all of our legal and technical tools at our disposal to defend your case.
 For instance, in cases where it is a matter of the victim being placed in "reasonable apprehension of physical injury," we will present evidence that it was unreasonable for the "victim" to have been frightened.
 The most common defense to an assault charge, however, is self-defense.
 In many cases, the "victim" initiates or provokes the situation.
 The key to your defense will be the analysis of eye-witness testimony, physical evidence, potential video recordings, and other relevant evidence, including the "victim" who may want the charges dropped anyway because it was, after all, a misunderstanding.

 In addition to specific defenses to assault and domestic violence assault, we will assert a wide range of defenses and challenges to constitutional violations, which are applicable in almost all criminal cases.

 Contact a Tucson Criminal Defense Attorney

 If you are charged with domestic violence assault, it is imperative that you retain an experienced, resourceful criminal defense attorney.
-Contact our criminal defense attorneys at Sherick and Bleier Law Office today at 520-318-3939 to schedule a consultation.
+Contact our criminal defense attorneys at Sherick Law PC today at (520) 318-3939 to schedule a consultation.